hasenbanck/romu/README.md

 ## SIMD

-The crate currently provides three generators that tries to use auto vectorization to speed up the generation of large amounts of random numbers.
+The crate currently provides three fallback generators that try to use auto vectorization to speed up the generation for large amount of random numbers.
+They should provide good results for SIMD extensions of their same size:

- * `Rng128` - This should be used when the processor has access to 128-bit SIMD (SSE2 / NEON).
- * `Rng256` - This should be used when the processor has access to 256-bit SIMD (AVX2).
- * `Rng512` - This should be used when the processor has access to 512-bit SIMD (AVX512).
+ * `Rng128` - Generator with a width of 128-bit.
+ * `Rng256` - Generator with a width of 256-bit.
+ * `Rng512` - Generator with a width of 512-bit.

+Suggested generators for certain CPU SIMD extensions:
+ * AVX2: `Rng512`
+ * NEON: `Rng128`
+ * SSE2: `Rng128`

+AVX2 has special hand-written implementations.
+With AVX2 enabled and using the `Rng512` generator we reached 28 GiB/s on an AMD Ryzen 9 5950X.

-The nightly only feature `unstable_simd` uses the `core::simd` create to implement the SIMD.
+The nightly only feature `unstable_simd` uses the `core::simd` create to implement the SIMD generators.
-Users should test the available generators for their workload and verify if they can accelerate them using the SIMD functionality.

 ## Features